X1aoM1ngTX/X1aoM1ngTX/README.md

-Certainly!
-Here's the optimized version of your GitHub repository introduction in English:

----

 # 🚀 Full-Stack Development Learning Journey: Java & Vue.js

 Welcome to my GitHub repository, where I document my journey through the world of full-stack development with Java for the backend and Vue.js for the frontend.
 This is a personal space where I track projects and notes from my learning process in both Java and Vue.js.